-- Golan Heights – for nature lovers and those who rent a car – 2-3 days.
+- Golan Heights – for nature lovers and those renting a car – 2-3 days.

 Open a map of Israel and plan your route.

-You probably want to visit a lot of places, but you should make sure they all fit well into your timetable and route.
-That’s why you need to open a map of Israel and check how everything fits together.
+You probably want to visit many places but must ensure they fit well into your timetable and route.
+That’s why you need to open a map of Israel and check how everything works together.
 I like to use Google Maps.
-Put in the names of the places you want to visit and see how they can be connected to one another.
-Google Maps also has an option to show you public transportation routes, so if you don’t plan to rent a car, you can use this option.
+Put in the names of the places you want to visit and see how you can connect them on a logical route.
+Google Maps also has the option to show you public transportation routes, so if you don’t plan to rent a car, you can use this option.

 This is also the perfect time to think if you want to rent a car or use public transportation while traveling in Israel.
 My tip – If you only plan to visit the main cities, Jerusalem and Tel Aviv, you don’t need a car.
 You can even get along with public transportation to Eilat.
-But if you want to go to Northern Israel, I would recommend renting a car, as there is a lot to see there, but the public transportation is a bit complex and it can take a long time to get from one point to the other.
+But if you want to visit Northern Israel, I recommend renting a car.
+There’s a lot to see there, but public transport is a bit complex, and it can take a long time to get from one point to the other.

-If you decide to use public transportation, don’t forget to get a Rav Kav – the public transportation card – when you arrive in Israel.
+If you decide to use public transportation, read my full guide to public transportation in Israel.